thatcatfromspace/thatcatfromspace/README.md

 <h3> About me </h3>

 - 🔭 Student at PSG College of Technology, studying theoretical CS
-- 🌱 Front-end developer
+- 🌱 Full-end developer
 - 🦅 Linux afficionado and distro-hopper
 - 🤖 Seasoned at creating Discord bots
-- ⚡ Enthusiastic in learning emerging LLMs
+- ⚡ Enthusiastic in learning cloud technology

 <hr>